ymeiner/docview/README.md

 ## Installation

-Just copy the content to a public folder
+Just checkout repo or copy files to a public folder.

 install composer: